DevelopApple/Spring10b/README.md

 ## notes

-Spawns a dropbear SSH server listening on port 2222.
+SSH server on port 2222.
 Remember to change your passwords!

 | user   | password |
 | ---    | ---      |